Dublin

 The Asylum Act refers to the criteria enshrined in the Dublin III Regulation for determining the responsible Member State.[1]
 According to the information available, no additional formal guidelines regarding the practical implementation of such criteria are in place.

 Empirical evidence of the implementation of the Dublin criteria pertaining to family unity is scarce given the usually limited number of incoming or outgoing requests pursuant to responsibility criteria provided in Articles 8-11 of the Regulation.
-According to the information provided by SEF, in 2022, there were 6 outgoing and 37 incoming ‘take charge’ requests under Articles 8-11.
+According to the information provided by AIMA, in 2023, there were 1 outgoing and 8 incoming ‘take charge’ requests under Articles 8-11.

 In the past, SEF issued multiple transfer decisions regarding unaccompanied asylum seekers claiming to be under 18 years of age, who had been previously registered as adults in other Member States.[2]
 These decisions made no reference to the applicant’s claim of minority in Portugal.
 Such decisions lead to a number of judicial decisions with discrepant outcomes.
 While in some cases, the best interest of the child was a clear concern,[3] in at least one, the applicant was deemed to be an adult due to the lack of evidence proving childhood.[4]

 CPR is not aware of similar decisions since 2020.
 Instead, in some cases, SEF suspended the deadlines applicable to the asylum procedure on the grounds that such a decision required adjudication of the age assessment requested by the competent Family Court.
-In at least some instances, however, SEF eventually admitted the cases to the regular procedure before the age assessment was finalised (which could be linked to significant delays in the age assessment).
+Information regarding AIMA’s practice in this regard was not available at the time of writing.

 The discretionary clauses

-The ‘sovereignty clause’ enshrined in article 17(1) of the Dublin Regulation and the ‘humanitarian clause’ enshrined in its article 17(2) are at times applied in practice, but the criteria for their application remain unclear and no specific statistics are usually available on their use, except for the overall number of outgoing and incoming take charge requests under such clauses.[5]
+The ‘sovereignty clause’ enshrined in article 17(1) of the Dublin Regulation and the ‘humanitarian clause’ enshrined in its article 17(2) are at times applied in practice, but the criteria for their application remain unclear and specific statistics are also limited.

-According to information provided by SEF, both article 17(1) and (2) may be applied by the national authorities for the purposes of family reunion, humanitarian reasons, other family or cultural reasons depending on the interest of the parties involved.
+According to information provided by SEF in the past and reiterated by AIMA for 2023, both article 17(1) and (2) may be applied by the national authorities for the purposes of family reunion, humanitarian reasons, other family or cultural reasons depending on the interest of the parties involved.
 In CPR’s experience, the underlying criteria in the application of the clause remain unclear.

-A decision from TCA South recently stated that article 17 of the Dublin Regulation is only applicable in exceptional situations in order ‘not to subject the applicant for international protection to inhuman or degrading treatment’,[6] apparently following a very narrow understanding of the logic and purpose of the clause.
+A decision from TCA South issued in 2021 stated that article 17 of the Dublin Regulation is only applicable in exceptional situations in order ‘not to subject the applicant for international protection to inhuman or degrading treatment’,[5] apparently following a very narrow understanding of the logic and purpose of the clause.

-According to SEF, the ‘sovereignty clause’ has not been applied since 2018.
+According to information previously provided by SEF, the ‘sovereignty clause’ has not been applied since 2018.
+AIMA further reported that Article 17(1) has not been applied by the national authorities in 2023.

 No transfer decisions to Greece have been adopted since the M.S.S. v.
 Belgium and Greece judgment of the European Court of Human Rights (ECtHR).
+AIMA confirmed that Portugal does not make neither take charge nor take back requests to Greece.
 For information on relocation to Portugal, see Access to the territory and push-backs.

 Procedure